On this page you can read:

 'TJ conjures up a plan for Spatz to host kids' parties and reckons he’s come up with a wizard scheme.
 But as usual (since it wasn't her idea) Karen is deeply unimpressed and soon the whole enterprise seems doomed to failure.
 But when Head Office green-lights the project and commends TJ for his initiative, Karen sees red and decides to sink the party plan once and for all.
 Meanwhile, the staff work their magic on Stanley to get him ready for his first date.'

 A visionary episode, tactfully addressing the problems of meeting people on the internet.
-There is a script summary for this episode on the Episode Summaries Page and a 2:01 clip from this episode on YouTube.
 Paul Michael (TJ) remembers it as one of his favourite episodes.

 Chris Langham as Marvin The Magnificent